 Finally, the Platinum Edge has a $195 annual fee, which is offset by a $200 travel credit.
 Its terms and conditions are here.

-What you can use the travel credit for
+What can you use the American Express travel credit for?

 The travel credit can be used for travel bookings made through Amex Travel, which includes most domestic and international flights, hotels and some car rentals.